OpenChannelSSD/documentation/docs/index.md

 It consists of four fundamental components: LightNVM compatible device driver, framework manager, media manager, and targets.

-- LightNVM device driver.
+## LightNVM device driver
   The device driver is responsible for implementing the storage protocol use for communication between host and SSD.
 A device driver instance is created for each connected Open-Channel SSD.
 It relies on the Linux block manager to handle command submission/completion, timeouts, and